gbrdf/M1-programing-project/README.md

 ## Demo
 You can find a demo version of our scraping script that takes the information from only one page in our repository.
-The only difference is that we will be taking` number_of_windows`and replacing it with the exact page (integer) we want to scrap.
+The only difference is that we will be taking` str(numbers)`and replacing it with the exact page (integer) we want to scrap.